MJoseph1234/claiku/README.md

 ## Saving your poems

-Currently **Claiku** saves poems by appending them into a `haikus.txt` file in the current directory.
-There's currently no way to change this.
+By default, **Claiku** saves poems by appending them into a `haikus.txt` file in the current directory.
+You can change the output file by specifying a file after the  `-o` or `--output` flag.

 ## Future

  - Additional options for saving your haiku to file
- 	- specifying a file name and path
  	- options to include date and timestamps so you can see when you wrote all of your haikus
  - Saving user configuration so flags and filepaths don't have to be specified every time
  - rewrite in Rust because I'm learning Rust